karam001/karam001/README.md

 🚀 Here are some of my notable projects:

 - [Project 1] - Fashion clothes classification with FNIST dataset.
+- [Project 2] - A Flask web service implementation for deploying a Keras-based VGG neural network.

 Feel free to explore my repositories for more!